mobilehugh/EXP_Game_Tools/README.md

 # EXP_Game_Tools
-Python tools to decrease the crunchiness and increase fun of the sciency fiction TTRPGT EXP.
+Python tools to decrease the crunchiness and increase fun of the sciency fiction TTRPG EXP.

 ## Requires
 python interpreter